janjjii/art150finalproject/README.md

 # art150finalproject

-download keypad.ino in arduino and music101.pde in processing. input data is taken from arduino and brought to processing by the shared Serial library.
+copy/paste keypad.ino in arduino and music101.pde in processing.
+input data is taken from arduino and brought to processing by the shared Serial library. data folder and treble.png must be downloaded in the same folder as music101.pde. data must also be downloaded as a folder and not as individual files.

 KEYPAD KEY:
 1 - C4